microsoft/hlsl-specs/proposals/infra/INF-XXXX-Linear-Algebra-Implementation-Plan.md

 While we expect the spec to move more, we need to have a resonable expectation that the DXIL ops are mostly finalized before moving into implementation.

-### IHV Preview (Multiple Drops on a recurring basis)
+### IVH Preview Drops
 IHVs will need early previews to test their driver implementation.
-This milestone focuses on delivering an MVP compiler that unlocks the various DXIL features.
+Each drop will increase the total number of supported operations until the full list below is completed.
 Early drops may have minimum feature support but the tasks must be iteratively completed by the end of this milestone.

  - Check in linalg.h